novelalex/novelalex.github.io/content/blog/an_attempt_at_a_vn_engine/index.md

 ```

-`instance_eval(&block)` is what executes the code in the block passed into the function.
+`instance_eval(&block)` is what runs the code in the block passed into the function.

 The characters are represented by a map, which just keeps track of a user friendly version of their name and and the color to display their dialog in.